Our Serviced Apartments in Jersey

 Get in touch with one of our experts and we'll find you the perfect serviced apartments in Jersey for any visit length.

 We work hard to ensure that the prices on our website match those you may see on third party websites.
 Our philosophy is that the rate you see on our website should be the same as, or better than, any other website.
 So, with our price match guarantee, we can ensure that on the off-chance you do find our apartments cheaper elsewhere let us know and we'll match or beat the price.

 Please check our Website Terms and Conditions for further information.Book Now

-Jersey is the biggest of the Channel Islands, and whilst it’s very much part of the British Isles, it’s a breathtaking and captivating world apart.
+Jersey is the biggest of the Channel Islands, and whilst it’s very much part of the British Isles, it’s a breathtaking world apart.

 Jersey’s capital, St Helier, is packed with award-winning restaurants, welcoming inns, stylish cocktail bars and Michelin-starred eateries.
 Many of the seafood restaurants dotted around St Helier have fantastic fresh fish bars where you can buy mussels, crabs, oysters or the catch of the day to enjoy back at home in the peace and quiet of your serviced apartment.